Welcome To My Studio!

 Thanks for stopping on by!
 I found this website by accident while working on a parody song of all things and I never even thought much of singing karaoke, especially singing karaoke via the internet!
 I've found SingSnap to be a wonderful place with so many superb and talented people!

-I'm so thrilled to record and help others on SingSnap!
+I'm so thrilled to record on SingSnap!
 It has always been a dream of mine to become a recording artist and with this outlet, I hope that dream becomes a reality!

 Some of you may wonder why I have an unusual user name with so many numbers "k2501961".
 It's actually quite simple: k250 = The Kurzweil 250, which is generally recognized as the first digital keyboard that could successfully produce realistic sounds of a grand piano and other instruments by solely using integrated circuits without the need for external storage of these sounds and 1961 = the year I was born!
 I arrange, compose, sequence and perform music on this magnificent instrument!